Small and Short Never Looked So Good

 tundra plants

-A poppy on Wrangel Island has cup-shaped flowers that face up to the sun, so the sun’s rays are directed towards the centre of the flower.
+A poppy on Wrangel Island has cup-shaped flowers that face up to the sun, so the sun’s rays are directed towards the center of the flower.
 These plants stay warmer than the air around them.

 Make the Most of a Short Time